 There are links to key university related calendars posted on the department's website https://marketing.wharton.upenn.edu/events/calendars/.
 The registrar's office posts academic calendars three years out.
-However, the schedules for the mini-courses (half semester courses offered at Wharton) do not appear on the registrar's calendar.
-The mini course schedules are posted by the MBA Program office once a year on their website.
-The PhD mini courses will follow these dates as well.
-(The undergraduate mini-courses follow the same schedule as the MBA mini-courses, since they are often cross-listed.)
+The Wharton calendars (that include the start and end dates of the quarter long "mini courses") are published annually.